paleovar/TimescaleDependency/readme.md

 **Contact:** beatrice.ellerhoff(at)iup.uni-heidelberg.de

 Please see `./license.md` for terms of use.
 This repository contains the **maintained code and pre-processed data** to create the figures of *Ellerhoff and Rehfeld (2021)*.
 The raw data will be soon (after the holiday season) archived on [Zenodo](https://www.zenodo.org/), together with the code to generate the pre-processed data.
+It is therefore important to note, that the subfolder (`./processing`) is not complete yet.
+However, all figure can be reproduced using the post-processeddata (`./data`).

 ## Organisation of this repository